ABOUT DAYNE WILLIAMS

 Psycho-educational assessments can be administered to students of any level from Grade 1 through to University level.

 My practice is not contracted into medical aids and therefore invoices are not submitted on your behalf unless you qualify for the PMB benefit.
-However Upon payment you will be issued with a receipt which can be used to claim back from medical aid (plan and policy permitting).
-Psycho-educational assessments will likely incur a co-payment.
+However upon payment, you will be issued with a receipt which can be used to claim back from medical aid (plan and policy permitting).

 Yes.
 If you have already had your PMB approved or if you meet the criteria for a PMB then I will apply on your behalf and submit all subsequent invoices directly to medical aid so that you will not need to pay anything.
 Please note that the PMB is not a guarantee and if you have not been approved previously then I will need to assess whether you meet the criteria.